ansible-community/images/docs/community-ee/community-ee-announcement.md

 We’re happy to announce the release of the Ansible Community Execution Environment Minimal <version> (Latest) and Ansible Community Execution Environment Base <version> are here.

-Read the whole announcement [here](link to forum announcement).
+Read the whole announcement [in the ansible forum](link to forum announcement).

-### How to install community-ee-base?

-`podman pull ghcr.io/ansible-community/community-ee-base:latest`

-`podman pull ghcr.io/ansible-community/community-ee-base:<version>`

-### How to install community-ee-minimal?

-`podman pull ghcr.io/ansible-community/community-ee-minimal:latest`

-`podman pull ghcr.io/ansible-community/community-ee-minimal:version`

 ## To know about future releases